arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 PositiveInt 1
 ```

+That's interesting!<br/>
-That's interesting. `1` is exactly the number Bob Martin started with.
-No reasons not to proceed exactly how he did, then:
+`1` is exactly the number Bob Martin started with.
+No reasons not to proceed with the same implementation he wrote, then:

 ```csharp
 IEnumerable<int> factorize(int n) =>
     new []{1};
 ```

+Run the same test.
 Even more interestingly, the test fails, this time bringing your attention on the number `2`:

 ```
 Falsifiable, after 2 tests (0 shrinks) (StdGen (1305811796,297223430)):